brovador/PhysicalKeyboardNotifications/README.md

 PhysicalKeyBoardNotifications
 =============================

-Posting notifications on iPhone simulator when physical keyboard is pressed.
-Useful for debugging or playing with the interface or application logic directly from the keyboard.
+An easy way to receive notifications on iPhone simulator when physical keyboard is pressed.
+Useful for debugging or playing with the interface and application logic directly from the keyboard.

 Based on the idea from: https://github.com/cloudkite/Commando